 Why is it called a sea cow?

-Sea cows are known for their marine grazing on sea grass and seaweed, which resembles that of a cow in a field.
+Sea cows are known for their marine grazing on sea grasses and seaweed, resembling a cow in a field.

 Why can’t you touch a manatee?